peijin94/type3detect/README.md

-# Type III Radio Burst Recognition
+# Type III Radio Burst Automatic Recognition Algorithm

-The automatic recognition of the Type III radio burst using Hough Transform and idea of active contour.
+The automatic recognition of the Type III radio burst using Hough Transform.

 ## Method